Wildcats at Clashindarroch

 Endangered wildcats must be protected, and industry has to adapt.
 Clashindarroch has brought insights into how commercial work can coincide with conservation.
 Others can learn from our work, as our safeguards are adding to best-practice policy.

-Dr Ruairidh Campbell, Priority Areas Project Manager for SWA cites Clashindarroch as an example of sophisticated wildlife protection.
+Dr Ruairidh Campbell, NatureScot Mammal Advisor and formerly a Priority Areas Project Manager for the multi-agency partnership to save Scottish wildcats, has cited Clashindarroch as an example of sophisticated wildlife protection.
 The Royal Zoological Society of Scotland also supports our work on threatened species like wildcats and capercaillie.